typesafehub/conductr-doc/src/main/play-doc/developer/BundleEnvironmentVariables.md

 SERVICE_LOCATOR_PROTOCOL  | The protocol of the above.
 SERVICE_LOCATOR_IP        | The interface of an http service for resolving addresses.
 SERVICE_LOCATOR_PORT      | The port of the above.
 SERVICE_PROXY_IP          | The interface of this bundle's proxy.
+(DEPRECATED - use the service locator to locate your actual service).
 CONTAINER_ENV             | A colon separated list of environment variables that will be passed through to a container.
 When overriding this be sure to include its original value e.g. CONTAINER_ENV=$CONTAINER_ENV:SOME_OTHER_ENV..

 In addition the following environment variables are declared for each component endpoint: